QMH-HAEM/BBMS3004_AML/index.md

 Before we begin with our discussion, let's take the time to initialise our Azure Lab Services and set our passwords, as these will take some time before you can login to the system.

 1. Login to [My Virtual Machines](https://labs.azure.com/virtualmachines) in Azure Lab Services.
 2. Click the switch of the "NGS in AML" virtual machine to start it.
 This will take a few minutes.
 (If you are logging in for the first time, the system will ask you to set a new password.
-Proceed accordingly.)
+Proceed accordingly and remember the password.)
 3. When the virtual machine shows "Running", click on the little monitor at the lower right hand corner of the virtual machine tab.
 Click "Connect via SSH".
 A link will be shown.
 4. Login to the virtual machine by PuTTY (for Windows) or in the terminal (for Mac OS, search for "Terminal" in Spotlight).
 For PuTTY, follow the instructions in the PowerPoint slides.
 For Mac terminal, simply paste the command (starting with "ssh ...") generated in Azure.
 5. When you finish using the virtual machine.
 Type "exit" into the Linux shell to quit the session AND click the switch of the "NGS in AML" in the webpage to stop it.
+Make sure you stop the virtual machine every time you have finished your work, as the machine will continue to run and consume your assigned time.

 ### Basic Linux Commands
-This section summarises the important Linux commands that will be useful during the practical session.
+This section summarises the important Linux commands that may be useful during the practical session.
 In case you are very interested in learning about Linux command-line operation, you may want to go through an [online tutorial course](https://rnabio.org/module-00-setup/0000/08/01/Unix/), but this is entirely optional.

 **Command: Show present working directory**
 ```bash